 The Mercado Lucas de Gálvez opens early and smells of fresh tortillas and cut fruit from the entrance.
 Buy a bag of tamarind and eat it walking.

-The Ex-Templo de San José — now a cultural center — is worth finding for its Talavera tile facade alone: a wall of blue and white that looks almost Portuguese.
+The Ex-Templo de San José, now a cultural center, built by the Jesuits around 1716, is worth finding for its tiled facade alone: a wall of blue and white that looks almost Portuguese.

 Where to stay